-Standard Rationale and elaboration R28 Eligibility criteria for types of study: study designs Mandatory ligible study designs, and provide a ation for the choice.
+Standard Rationale and elaboration R28 Eligibility criteria for types of study: study designs Mandatory eligible study designs, and provide a ration for the choice.
 It is not necessary to explain why randomized trials are eligible (if that is the case), although it may be important to explain the eligibility or non-eligibility of other types of study.
-MECIR conduct standard 9 (Define in advance the eligibility criteria for study designs in a clear and unambiguous way, with a focus on features of a study's design rather than design labels.)
-MECIR conduct standard 11 (Justify the choice of eligible study designs.)
-[PRISMA item 6] R29 Eligibility criteria for types of study: study reports Mandatory publica es are excluded on the basis of tion status or language of publication, and justify this.
+MECIR conduct standard 9 (Define in advance the eligibility criteria for study designs in a clear and unambiguous way, with a focus on features of a study's design rather than design labels. ) MECIR conduct standard 11 (Justify the choice of eligible study designs.)
+[PRISMA item 6] R29 Eligibility criteria for types of study: study reports Mandatory public ies are excluded on the basis of ation status or language of ation, explain and justify this.
 Studies should be included irrespective of their publication status and language of publication, unless explicitly justified.
 MECIR conduct standard 12 (Include studies irrespective of their publication status, unless explicitly justified.)
-[PRISMA item 6] R30 Eligibility criteria for types of participants Mandatory includin setting, and de ligibility criteria for participants, ng any criteria around location, , diagnosis or definition of condition mographic factors, and how studies ng subsets of relevant participants are d.
+[PRISMA item 6] R30 Eligibility criteria for types of participants Mandatory includi setting and de eligibility criteria for participants, ing any criteria around location, g, diagnosis or definition of condition emographic factors, and how studies ing subsets of relevant participants indled.
 Any notable restrictions on the eligibility criteria of the review should be given and explained (e.g. exclusion of people under or over a certain age, specific settings of intervention).
 MECIR conduct standard 5 (Define in advance the eligibility criteria for participants in the studies.)
 MECIR conduct standard 6 (Define in advance how studies that include only a subset of relevant participants will be handled.)
-[PRISMA item 6] R31 Eligibility criteria for types of interventions Mandatory compai deliver ligibility criteria for interventions and rators, including any criteria around y, dose, duration, intensity, co- ntions and characteristics of complex ntions.
-MECIR conduct standard 7 (Define in advance the eligible interventions and the interventions against which these can be compared in the included studies.)
+[PRISMA item 6] R31 Eligibility criteria for types of interventions Mandatory State 6 eligibility criteria for interventions and MECIR conduct standard 7 (Define in advance the eligible interventions and the delivery, dose, duration, intensity, cointerventions and characteristics of complex interventions.

+comparators, including any criteria around interventions against which these can be compared in the included studies.)
 [PRISMA item 6]

+R32 Role of outcomes Mandatory

-- surement of particular outcomes is s an eligibility criterion, state and this.
-Studies should never be excluded from a review solely because no outcomes of interest are reported .
+If measurement of particular outcomes is used as an eligibility criterion, state and justify this.

+Studies should never be excluded from a review solely because no outcomes of interest are reported.
 However, on occasion it will be appropriate to include only studies that measured particular outcomes.
-For example, a review of a multi-component public health intervention promoting healthy lifestyle choices, focussing on reduction in smoking prevalence, might legitimately exclude studies that do not measure smoking rates.
+For example, a review of a multicomponent public health intervention promoting healthy lifestyle choices, focussing on reduction in smoking prevalence, might legitimately exclude studies that do not measure smoking rates.

 MECIR conduct standard 8 (Clarify in advance whether outcomes listed under 'Criteria for considering studies for this review' are used as criteria for including studies (rather than as a list of the outcomes of interest within whichever studies are included).)
-[PRISMA item 6] R33 Outcomes of interest Mandatory interes primary and secondary outcomes of at to the review, and define acceptable f measuring them.
+[PRISMA item 6]

+R33 Outcomes of interest

+State primary and secondary outcomes of interest to the review, and define acceptable ways of measuring them.

 Explain how multiple variants of outcome measures (e.g. definitions, assessors, scales, time points) are addressed.

 MECIR conduct standard 14 (Define in advance which outcomes are primary outcomes and which are secondary outcomes.)

-outcomes and which are secondary outcomes.)
 Also MECIR conduct standards 15 - 18.